MADindustries/Uploafer/README.md

 ## Modified for use by WM2 users only ##
 ## Origin: https://bitbucket.org/whatbetter/autotunes ##

-Automate your music uploads. (and don't make the same mistakes everyone else did)
+Automate your music uploads. (and don't make the same mistake everyone else has)

 ### How does uploafer work? (tldr: it doesn't) ###
 ### NOTE THAT THESE FEATURES DO NOT YET FUNCTION ###